cutterback/p03-telco-churn-model/README.md

 # Flatiron Phase 3 Project - Telco Co.
 Customer Churn Predictive Classification Model

+## Medium Blog Post - Towards Data Science
+For a narrative summary and key insights on this project, please read my blog post [Predict Customer Churn With Precision][3] on Medium.

 ## Business Problem
 Telco Co. wants to deploy customer retention strategies across systems and business processes to reduce customer churn which is currently running as 26.7% of customers.
 Business requirements include: